This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Non-profit family support groups (United Cerebral Palsy offers a wide range of services for families)

-Children With Cerebral Palsy Do Not Make Friends
+Myth: Children With Cerebral Palsy Can’t Make Friends

 This is not only misleading, but it can also be hurtful if a child hears an adult or anyone else say that they’ll never make friends.
-Children with cerebral palsy can attend regular, public, and private schools just as any other child and can make friends.
+Children with cerebral palsy can attend regular, public, and private schools like any other child and can make friends.

 A loving home environment goes a long way in helping children with cerebral palsy feel confident and secure enough in themselves to reach out to other children.
 Make sure you are not treating a child with cerebral palsy as different from the other kids.
 It also helps to introduce them to other children with disabilities.